Arunsh4h/portfolio/content/about.md

     - Implemented a custom analytics dashboard to track user behavior and improve conversion rates.
     - Proficient in jQuery, Lightbox, Facebook Pixel, React.js, and WordPress.
   date: 2019

-- name: 🔗CollabWorks
-  place: Remote
-  description: |
-    - Developed a collaboration platform for remote teams, integrating real-time chat, file sharing, and task management.
-    - Utilized WebSocket technology for real-time updates and notifications.
-    - Implemented role-based access control to ensure data security and privacy.
-    - Conducted user testing to refine the interface and improve usability.
-    - Integrated third-party tools like Slack and Trello for enhanced functionality.
-  date: Aug 2021 - Apr 2022

 - name: 🔗Soscare.co
   place: Remote